 |Alternate Domain Names (CNAMEs)||

-Enter the CNAME when linking a DNS CNAME to the distribution.
-This hides the default CloudFront URL.
+To hide the default CloudFront URL, enter the CNAME when linking a DNS CNAME to the distribution.

 Example: If your current DNS entry for Assets Server through CloudFront is: